Jonathan R. Davis

-Captain Jonathan R. Davis was an American gold rush prospector.
+Captain Jonathan R. Davis was an American former soldier, gold rush prospector, and gunfighter.
 On December 19, 1854, he single-handedly killed eleven armed outlaws at Rocky Canyon near Sacramento, California, using two Colt revolvers and a Bowie knife.
 This episode became one of the deadliest small arms engagements in American history involving one man against multiple foes.
-American sculptor Michael Trcic depicted the historical event in the sculpture "One Man With Courage is a Majority".

 Life

 Davis was educated at South Carolina College, where he was a member of the Euphradian Society.
 Davis became a second lieutenant in the Palmetto Regiment of Volunteers, a unit that fought in the Mexican–American War.
 The unit was accepted into federal service in December 1846 and disbanded at the close of the war in June and July 1848.
 He was wounded in the Battle of Churubusco.
 He was not alone in being wounded since five of his brother officers died and another eight were wounded in leading the regiment that day.